EmmanuelOga/plangs2/README.md

 - [ ] Add fb opengraph metadata.
 - [ ] Add missing aria attributes.

-- [ ] Publish to **somewhere** and add some CDN.
-- [ ] Simple analytics.

 - [ ] Kuzu export.
 - [ ] Client side full text search.
-- [ ] Create better guidelines, code of conduct, enable discussions, etc.

 ## DESIGN

-- [ ] Blog posts should generate linkable anchors.
+- [ ] Add a table display mode in addition to Grid (some things don't display good on a Grid, like Libraries).
+- [ ] Add support for drag/drop resize of elements (node-info and facets-main).

+- [ ] Gray out facets that won't add to the selection.
+- [ ] Maybe: only allow sidebar OR filters to be on.

 - [ ] Replace Thumbn SVGs embedding data with PNGs.
 - [ ] Resize all Thumbn to 128x128.
 - [ ] Create per platform icons (win, lin, etc) similar to the external links one.
-- [ ] Add support for drag/drop resize of elements (node-info and facets-main).
-- [ ] Gray out facets that won't add to the selection.
-- [ ] Add a table display mode in addition to Grid (some things don't display good on a Grid, like Libraries).
-- [ ] Maybe: only allow sidebar OR filters to be on.

 ## "ADMIN"